Khukuri of the Month

 Various natural materials (Horn/Wood) are used for making kukri handle.

 Finished kukris in stock waiting to be shipped

 large kukri sheaths stock at Khukuri House, KHHI

 5160 Steel Billet

-First stage of forging.
+The first stage of forging.
 5160 billet.
-Basic shape of a khukuri
+Cutting the basic shape of a blade